Back to Blog

 Step 4: Next contact loads

-• Platform immediately shows next voter
+• Platform immediately shows the next voter

-• Process repeats for entire batch
+• Process repeats for the entire batch

 • Volunteer can pause anytime